Menu

 Teacher: Miss Sweeney

 Hello and welcome back Year 2!
-I can't believe we are half way through the school year already!
+I can't believe we only have one full term left in Year 2!
 I can't wait to continue with all our amazing learning.
 We will be doing lots of fun learning activities as well as learning some new school and classroom routines.

 Literacy